1. Home

 Are there specific types of mortgages for a second home?

-Depending on what you want to use your second home for, you'll need a specific type of mortgage.
+Yes there is depending on what you want to use your second home for.

 If you wish to live in your second home, you'll need to get a normal residential mortgage.
 But you won't be able to rent out the property on the days you're away as that may break the terms and conditions set by your lender.